 Uptown One Train Theater Company is an independent theater company made up of emerging theater-makers.
 We produce mainstage works, writers' workshops, and social events aimed at fostering cross-collaboration between early-career artists across the city.

-Our company name is a nod to the idea of a connecting system that allows for a communal artistic network—where new partnerships can be forged and long-standing creative relationships can flourish.
+Like our company name suggests, our goal is to be a connecting system, where new partnerships can be forged and long-standing creative relationships can flourish.

 Founded in Winter 2024 by a group of friends and collaborators, we're a company committed to access, community, and high-quality work in New York theater.